 Solar Panels and EV Charging

-Investing in solar power can greatly alleviate or eliminate your EV charging costs.
-Like the other cost considerations of EV charging, the amount that you might save by using solar panels relies on various factors.
-Depending on your solar panel system design and net metering policy, you could mitigate the entire cost of EV charging.
-Or, your solar panels could simply cover a portion of your charging needs.
-Regardless, using solar panels will offset at least a portion of the cost of charging your electric vehicle.
+Home solar power can reduce or eliminate your EV charging costs.
+Like the other cost considerations of EV charging, the amount you save by using solar energy relies on various factors.
+Depending on your solar system design and net metering policy, you could cover all or part of the cost of EV charging.

 Besides the federal solar tax credit, some states offer tax credits for solar panels, and these, combined with potential tax credits for your electric vehicle, could result in some real savings.